AmulyaReddy99/Eye2Brain/README.md

 - `cd DNN-master`
 - Start jupyter noterbook to view the ipynb files
 - To run the app goto `cd Django app`
+- Create virtual environment (Delete env folder used here since it may not work in your environment)
+- Install dependencies by `pip3 install -r requirements.txt`
 - Run the app by `python3 manage.py runserver`

 **Check code snippets for `# @Todo`.
 Change the code there as per requirements mentioned in the comments below.
 Refer to respective Readme in outputs directory.**